-- 39 EFRAG agrees with the proposals that an entity should not be required to provide metrics about an acquisition if such metrics are not monitored by the management.
+- 3943 EFRAG agrees with the proposals that an entity should not be required to provide metrics about an acquisition if such metrics are not monitored by the management.
 This is because it will not always be meaningful to provide such metrics.
 Similarly, because the strategic rationales and the objectives of acquisitions can be very different, when it is meaningful to assess whether the objectives of a business combination is met by metrics, the metrics that would be meaningful to use for this assessment will vary.
-EFRAG therefore also agrees with the DP that the metrics to be provided should not be specified in IFRS 3 but should be those used by the management to monitor whether the objectives of the acquisition are being met.
-This being said, in order to clarify the types of metrics that could be disclosed, it would have been useful had the DP included an illustrative example of such metrics. - 40 EFRAG assesses that after two to three years, it may be difficult, for practical reasons, to monitor whether the objectives of an acquisition have been met, as the acquired business eventually may become indistinguishable from the rest of the acquiring company's business.
+EFRAG therefore also agrees with the DP that theif metrics were to be provided, they should not be specified in IFRS 3 but should be those used by the management to monitor whether the objectives of the acquisition are being met.
+This being said, in order to clarify the types of metrics that could be disclosed, it would have been useful had the DP included an illustrative example of such metrics. - FRAG assesses that after two to three years, it may be difficult, for practical reasons, to monitor whether the objectives of an acquisition have been met, as the acquired business eventually may become indistinguishable from the rest of the acquiring company's business.
 Sometimes, it may even be difficult much earlier.
 Also, the information about whether the original objectives of an acquisition have been met becomes less relevant as time passes.
 On the other hand, it may only be possible to assess whether the objectives of some acquisitions have been met after decades.
 For these acquisitions, it would therefore be useful to know whether the entity stops monitoring the success also after two years.
-Accordingly, EFRAG disagrees that an entity can stop monitoring whether the objectives of an acquisition have been met after two years, without disclosing this.
-EFRAG considers that it should be disclosed if an entity stops monitoring whether the objectives of an acquisition. - 41 If an entity assesses that it is useful to continue to monitor the acquisition for a longer time, this information is also likely to be useful for the users of the financial statements.
-EFRAG, therefore, also supports that the entity should continue to disclose whether the objectives for an acquisition are being met as long as this is monitored by the management of the entity.
+Accordingly, EFRAG disagrees that if the information is to be provided, an entity can stop monitoring whether the objectives of an acquisition have been met after two years, without disclosing this.
+EFRAG considers that it should be disclosed if an entity stops monitoring whether the objectives of an acquisition have been met within the first three years following the acquisition. - 4145 If an entity assesses that it is useful to continue to monitor the acquisition for a longer time, this information is also likely to be useful for the users of the financial statements.
+If the information is to be provided, EFRAG, therefore, also supports support that the entity should continue to disclose whether the objectives for an acquisition are being met as long as this is monitored by the management of the entity.